Do Medical Aids Cover Obesity Treatment?

 Someone who is overweight or obese is at a greater chance of developing chronic diseases like Type 2 diabetes, high blood pressure, high cholesterol, heart disease, cancer and asthma.

-Obesity is recognised as a major health problem, but many medical schemes have historically considered weight loss surgery a cosmetic procedure and have not covered the costs.
+Obesity is a major health problem, but many medical schemes have historically considered weight loss surgery a cosmetic procedure and have not covered the costs.
 However, South African medical schemes are increasingly starting to pay for all or part of weight loss surgery but only if a doctor has established that it’s medically necessary to preserve the health of the medical scheme member.
 The cost of bariatric surgery is expensive and if it is covered what’s often excluded is the plastic surgery to remove excess skin after weight loss, diet counselling and the required vitamins and supplements.

 Discovery Health was one of the first medical schemes that covered bariatric surgery but only on the Executive and Comprehensive Plans and preauthorisation was required.
 Bonitas covers the surgery if a member is morbidly obese but it’s also subject to preauthorisation.
 Other medical schemes that cover the surgery include Momentum Health, Medshield and Metropolitan Health but it’s essential to check with your specific medical scheme.